 One of the biggest differences between a good brand and a great one is consistency.
 Your brand is the way people perceive you.
 It’s how they think and feel when they hear your name or see your logo.
 But it takes time to build your brand—and it requires consistent planning, effort, and action.
 The results far outweigh the effort, though.
 If you wonder why brand consistency matters, here are five reasons.
 Apply these principles and you’ll promote brand trust, awareness, authority, integrity, and revenue.

 In business, trust is everything.
 It’s the most important brand asset you can have.
 Without it, you tarnish your relationship with your customers, clients, fellow employees, and any other stakeholders.
 According to the 2019 Edelman Trust Barometer, a good reputation may get consumers to try a product, but unless they trust that company, 67% will soon stop buying it.
-Brand consistency enables you to build consumer trust.
+One of the reasons why brand consistency matters is that it enables you to build consumer trust.
 Naturally, that involves doing what you say you’re going to do in all aspects of your business.

 For instance, if you tell someone you’ll have their product to them in a certain amount of time, you’d better make sure you follow through with that promise.
 Otherwise, you’re compromising that trust.
 If you’re even one day late without a good excuse (and a make-up gesture), you’ve lost their trust.
 This is a pretty obvious example, but the same principle applies to all aspects of your business.
 When you’re posting content consistently across your marketing channels, you’re helping to build consumer trust.
 In fact, consistent branding increases revenue by 23% (more on that later).